jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
 Let the people debate, argue, and collaborate to find out who should operate the government.
 Rousseau encouraged individuals to become player gods who use modern tools to improve their work and home lives.
 He told the nobility to return to natural equality.

 Rousseau never said there shouldn't be leaders.
 He said leaders should deserve their spot in charge of the player god's general will.
-And any just and noble leader would you rather be George Washington over King George III.
+And which leader would you rather be George Washington over King George III?

 He didn't phrase it like this, of course, but that's what Rousseau basically said.
 He understood every new age needs a modern philosophy that unites the people into thinking of the big picture and making a new player god.

 Rousseau's new philosophy says only by updating their ruling philosophy, can the people live happy lives in a healthy society.

 So how did Rousseau turn extras into player gods?
 How did he reveal dark majic and expose the Death Star?

 Rousseau used stories.

 With all the talk of heroes and villains, extras, and player gods, it shouldn't come as a big surprise that the troublemaking philosopher was also a great novelist.